OPALs and GEMs Companionship and Support Program

 Participants of our programs remain the focus of our programs from start to finish.

-You are the directors of your program.
+You are the director of your program.
 Our role is to accompany you, follow your lead provide support and assist you to achieve what you want to gain from our program

 GEM Education and Mentoring Program

 Charlie’s Gift like to give back and acknowledge the value of our GEM Volunteers.